Integrable perturbations of conformal field theories and Yetter-Drinfeld modules: Appendix

 Define a braiding $c$ on $\DZ(\CatD)$ by $c_{(V,\varphi_{V,-}),(W,\varphi_{W,-})} := \varphi_{V,W}$.
 This turns $\DZ(\CatD)$ into a braided monoidal category \cite{Ma95}.
 Note that the forgetful functor

 is strictly monoidal.

-Next we define (co-)algebras and modules within a monoidal category.
-The tensor algebras $\talg(F)$ used in Sections \ref{sec:tensor_algebras} and \ref{sec:comm_cond_YD}, as well as the Frobenius algebras $A$ in rational CFT (see e.g.\ Remark \ref{rem:top-def-in-RCFT}) are of this kind.
-If one applies the definition below to the category of vector spaces one obtains the usual notions of algebras and modules over a field.
+Next we define (co-/Bi-/Hopf-)algebras, modules and bimodules within a monoidal category.
+We refer to e.g.\ \cite{Ma95,Be95} for more details; our notation follows \cite{FRS02}.
+The tensor algebras $\talg(F)$ used in Sections \ref{sec:tensor_algebras} and \ref{sec:comm_cond_YD} are Hopf algebras, and the Frobenius algebras $A$ in rational CFT (see e.g.\ Remark \ref{rem:top-def-in-RCFT}) are algebras and coalgebras.
+Bimodules are needed in rational CFT for the description of topological defects (see Remark \ref{rem:top-def-in-RCFT}).
+They show up, in particular, in our treatment of the compactified free boson in Section \ref{sec:compboson}.